AmandaLN/AmandaLN/README.md

 <p>
 <h2 align="center"><b>About Me</h2>
   <br />
-  I am a Full Stack Developer with academic experience and held a 4.0 GPA.
+  I am a Junior Full Stack Developer with academic experience and held a 4.0 GPA.
 Currently looking to break into the technology field.
 I love connecting with new people and collaborating, so come on over and say hi.
 </p>

 <br />